neomatrix369/awesome-ai-ml-dl/examples/better-nlp/Docker_environment.md

 You must have an account on Docker hub under the above user name.

-Build a docker image with the necessary dependencies:
+### Build a docker image with the necessary dependencies

 ```
     $ ./buildDockerImage.sh